slackapi/python-rtmbot/README.md

 Add Plugins
 -------

 Each plugin should create a directory under ```plugins/``` with .py files for the code you would like to load. libraries can be kept in a subdirectory.
+You can install as many plugins as you like, and each will handle every event received by the bot indepentently.

 To install the example 'repeat' plugin